 3. Organizational structure does not specifically represent a building block of procurement success—at least not in the way that cost analysis, sourcing or savings methodology and tracking do.

-1 Response to “3 Examples of How a Comma Can Change Meaning”
+1 thought on “3 Examples of How a Comma Can Change Meaning”

 Two thumbs up for the serial comma!